Collective Redress – Lessons from Around the Globe

 Wednesday 18 October 2023 - Wednesday 22 November 2023

 With the EU Representative Actions Directive recently entering into force, we believe that collective action will become a crucial legal avenue to harness collective power before national courts to unlock meaningful digital rights protection and enforcement.
-Our fifth Speaker Series will focus on lessons from EU Member States and around the globe on the topic of collective redress.
+Our fifth Speaker Series focused on lessons from EU Member States and around the globe on the topic of collective redress.

 Case Studies from EU Member States